How do we work with our partners to ensure our research responds directly to their needs?

-The team comprises academics with close links to, and direct experience of, the NHS.
-The RPT consists of applied researchers, systematic reviewers and an experienced research facilitator.
-Specialisms covered by the team span statistics, health economics, qualitative research and evaluation.
+The RPT comprises senior researchers with close links to, and direct experience of our health and care system.
+Specialisms covered by the team span statistics, health economics, qualitative research, systematic reviewing, and evaluation.

 The RPT, in combination with other CLAHRC initiatives (such as partner engagement activity, secondments of health professionals via our Fellowship Scheme and patient and public involvement) enable the identification of key problems on the ground which have widespread relevance for the NHS, patients and public health.

 The RPT is helping to build an in-depth corporate ‘memory’ of the CLAHRC academic/NHS/LA community and research priorities and our responses to them, which will generate transferable methodological learning between and across projects.